Doing Voice Over Work Online

 Building a voice over business has never been easier – but that doesn’t mean it doesn’t take work.
 Savvy voice over actors know that in order to find voice over work online, it will involve taking time to prospect the right voice over jobs for your voice.

-Freelance Voice Over Work is Akin to Running a Small Business
+Freelance Voice Over Work

 The freelance professional lifestyle is often held up as ideal.
 On the face of it, being a freelancer appears to have a certain amount of freedom and flexibility that others yearn for.
 And while this certainly is true in many instances, what often goes unmentioned is how those who work gigs, tend to spend far more time looking for employment than traditional employees might suspect.

 Working as a freelance voice actor is akin to running a small business.
 Like any other entrepreneurial endeavor, it takes talent, time, dedication, grit, ingenuity and a passion for lifelong learning.

 One estimate indicates that the voice over artist’s job hunt takes up as much as one-quarter to one-third of his or her time.
 This includes sending out emails, submitting to voice over auditions, attending networking events, creating demo reels and maintaining a website and/or artist profiles on sites such as Voices.com.